squareybrow/wordle_solver/docs/devlog.md

 Wordle is a fun word game where you need to guess the word of the day, which is a five-letter word.
 If you guess wrong, you get hints:

-- **Green** — The letter is present in the word and in the correct position
+- **Green** - The letter is present in the word and in the correct position
-- **Yellow** — The letter is present in the word but not in the correct position
+- **Yellow** - The letter is present in the word but not in the correct position
-- **Gray** — The letter is not present in the word at all
+- **Gray** - The letter is not present in the word at all

-Wordle provides a list of 12,973 words that are accepted in the puzzle.
+The official Wordle word list contains 12,973 accepted words.
 That's a huge list!
 How do we even figure out which word is best to start with?
 Can we somehow quantify the amount of information each word gives us?
 How do we measure the quality of a guess?

 ---